-This report summarizes and provides links to information on GCC and agency activities related to groundwater protection and management in FY 11 (July 1, 2010 to June 30, 2011).
+This report summarizes and provides links to information on GCC and agency activities related to groundwater protection and management in FY 12 (July 1, 2011 to June 30, 2012).
 The links also provide information on the condition of the groundwater resource.
 At the end of this report are the GCC's recommendations titled Directions for Future Groundwater Protection.
-The report and supporting materials will be made available online.
+The report and supporting materials are available online at https://dnr.wi.gov/topic/Groundwater/GCC/